L.S. SMELLIE & SONS, LIMITED (Company Number SC007954) Terms of Business for Buyers and Seller

 3.6.
-Sellers will be charged an entry fee of £1 plus VAT for a General Auction or £3 plus VAT for a Specialist Auction.
+Sellers will be charged an entry fee of £1 plus VAT for a General Auction listing per lot.
 The entry fee is payable regardless of whether or not the Lot is sold at the auction.

 3.7.
 All Sellers shall be deemed to have read and accepted these Terms.

 4.1.
 The Auctioneer reserves the right to catalogue goods as they see fit.